 Total first-year investment: £58,000, 155,000.

-Critically, these are direct costs only.
-Indirect costs, increased administrative burden during authorisation, staff time spent on curriculum mapping, release time for curriculum design workshops, often exceed the direct line items.
-Wellington Academy, whilst not publicly disclosing exact costs, likely invested £300,000, 500,000 across its first three years in total implementation (independent school benchmarks, 2024).
+These figures show direct costs only.
+Indirect costs often cost more than the direct line items.
+They include extra administrative work during authorisation, staff time for curriculum mapping, and release time for curriculum design workshops.
+Wellington Academy has not publicly shared exact costs, but likely invested £300,000 to £500,000 across its first three years of total implementation.

 Cost Category Year 1 Estimate (500-learner school) Years 2+ Annual Estimate